johnsBeharry/knowledge/journal/The ego of product management..md

-# The ego of project management.
+# The ego of product management.

 It seems like owning the strategic direction of a product is the most glorified position to have.